Omori (video game): Reception

-PC Gamer reviewer Rachel Watts praised both Omoris combat and gameplay, saying the game had "all the makings of being a modern cult classic".
-Patrick Hancock of Destructoid stated that he didn't "know the last game that really hit me so emotionally like [it] did", but criticized many gameplay elements, stating that they could ruin the experience for some players.

-Multiple publications positively reviewed the game's depiction of anxiety and depression, with Rock Paper Shotgun reviewer Kat Bailey comparing it to her real-life experiences.
-According to her, the game managed to take overused themes regarding the subject and create a "memorable darkness".
-Watts stated that the game "captures this sentiment [of overcoming anxiety] masterfully", but criticized some parts of the game for being too dark.
+Omori received "generally favorable" reviews according to Metacritic and 100% of critics recommended the game, according to OpenCritic, with gaming publications praising it for its depiction of anxiety and depression.
+Rock Paper Shotgun reviewer Kat Bailey compared it to her real-life experiences, stating that the game managed to take overused themes regarding the subject and create a "memorable darkness".
+Rachel Watts of PC Gamer described it as a work that "captures this sentiment [of overcoming anxiety] masterfully", but criticized some parts of it for being unnecessarily dark.
+RPGFan writer Alex Franiczek stated that it "succeeded" at depicting harrowing events during a formative part of life, despite it being something that not many games try to attempt.

-A majority of reviewers praised the game's writing and tone, comparing it to games such as EarthBound, Undertale, and Yume Nikki.
-Writing for Wired magazine, reviewer Julie Fukunaga commended the depth and psychological themes of the narrative, stating that "it is in this medium that Omori thrives".
-Hancock praised the "juxtaposition" of serious and discomfiting themes with whimsical moments, stating he sometimes thought of the game's jokes "on a weekly basis".
+The game's writing and tone also received praise from many reviewers, who compared it to games such as EarthBound, Undertale, and Yume Nikki, though some criticized its narrative pacing.
+Stating that the creativity in portions of its narrative made it "truly exceptional", Franiczek described its story as having a "profoundly dark and twisted intimacy".
+Reviewer Julie Fukunaga of Wired magazine commended the depth and psychological themes of the narrative, stating that "it is in this medium that Omori thrives".
+Although he considered its narrative pacing to be slow at times, Nintendo Life's Mitch Vogel praised Omori as a game that "makes you think long after you’re done with it".
+In his review for Destructoid, Patrick Hancock criticized the length of the second act, but said that his qualms were "wiped away" by the narrative quality of the finale.

 Reviewers' opinion of the game's combat varied.
-Hancock criticized the lack of strategical depth, stating that he "found a strategy that worked and basically just repeated it ad nauseam", and claiming that the combat was "hardly necessary".
+Claiming that the combat was "hardly necessary", Hancock criticized the lack of strategical depth, stating that he "found a strategy that worked and basically just repeated it ad nauseam".
+Mitch Vogel described its battle mechanics as unique and narratively fitting, but ultimately under-utilized due to a lack of difficulty.
 Opposingly, Bailey praised the game's "well-executed" combat and "difficult" bosses, stating that they helped break up some of the dungeons.
 In her review, Rachel Watts complimented the way the game's abilities made the party feel like a cohesive unit.

 The art direction also received positive reactions.
 Watts praised the art direction of the monsters, stating the mix of different art styles "really heightens the horror".
 The "anime-style cut-ins" were praised by Bailey, who called them "surprisingly well-animated".
 Despite his criticism of the game's battles, Hancock stated he often anticipated them due to the art style, calling it "nothing short of phenomenal".